OCR-D/ocrd-website/site/en/user_guide.md

 It will also add information about this processing step in the METS metadata.

 The processors work on the files sequentially.
-So at first, all pages will be processed with the first processor (e.g. binarized), then all pages will be processed by the second processor (e.g. segmented) etc.
+So at first, all pages will be processed with the first processor (e.g. binarized), then (if successful) all pages will be processed by the second processor (e.g. segmented) etc.

-So In the end your workspace should contain a directory (and fileGrp) with (intermediate) processing results for each output fileGrp specified in the workflow.
+So in the end, your workspace should contain a directory (and fileGrp) with (intermediate) processing results for each output fileGrp specified in the workflow.

-> **Note**: In contrast to calling a single processor, for `ocrd process` you leave out the prefix `ocrd-` before the name of a particular processor.
+> **Note**: In contrast to calling a single processor, for `ocrd process` you leave

-For information on the available processors see [section at the end](#get-more-information-about-processors).
+> out the prefix `ocrd-` before the name of a particular processor.

 #### ocrd-make